-- < 30mmHg = critical ischaemia, inability to heal
+- Less than 30mmHg = Critical ischaemia, inability to heal (Really poor circulation)

 Another handy tool is to combine this reading with a brachial systolic measure to give a TBI (toe brachial index).
 This has the advantage over an ABI (ankle brachial index) as it is unlikely to have an error due to calcification (digital vessels rarely calcify) as well as being simpler/faster to conduct for the patient and podiatrist.

-All patients referred to PridePlus Health with arterial risk factors will be offered a thorough arterial test included in their assessment.
+If you’re coming to us at PridePlus Health with arterial risk factors you will be offered thorough arterial testing.

 The ability to feel what is going on with our feet can be impacted with diabetes which can lead to all number of problems.
 The most obvious is if we cannot feel our feet, we don’t know if something is going wrong (the gift of pain!).

 Other changes to sensation and nerves can increase the risk of falls as our feet can change shape, lose their proprioception (a big topic for a separate post – basically our feet can lose the ability to know if they’re going to walk over a step, or into the step and trip us up).